A lot or a little?

 What parents need to know

-Parents need to know that this British adventure drama includes lots of implied violence and torture.
+Parents need to know that Robin Hood is a British adventure drama with lots of implied violence and torture.
 Although little of it is actually shown on screen, the characters make their intentions pretty clear, and the camera stays focused on the action until the very last second.
 (For example, when a bad guy threatens to cut out a villager's tongue if he refuses to divulge some valuable information, the last shot in the sequence features a soldier poised to jam scissors into the victim's mouth.)
 The nasty Sheriff of Nottingham also makes frequent use of the gallows in his main courtyard -- viewers can see victims' feet twitching and dangling.
 While Robin Hood's personal reluctance to harm anyone makes him admirable, the casual violence of the Middle Ages can be rather disconcerting.

 - Parents say